OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/between-and-operator.md

 FROM Publishers;
 ```

 If _expr_, _value1_, or _value2_ is **Null**, **Between…And** returns a **Null** value.

 Because wildcard characters, such as `*`, are treated as literals, you cannot use them with the **Between…And** operator.
 For example, you cannot use `980*` and `989*` to find all postal codes that start with 980 to 989.

 Instead, you have two alternatives for accomplishing this.
 You can add an expression to the query that takes the left three characters of the text field and use **Between…And** on those characters.
 Or you can pad the high and low values with extra characters—in this case, 98000 to 98999, or 98000 to 98999-9999 if using extended postal codes.
-(You must omit the - 0000 from the low values because otherwise 98000 is dropped if some postal codes have extended sections and others do not.)
+(You must omit the - 0000 from the low values because otherwise 98000 is dropped if some postal codes have extended sections and others don't.)

 ## Example